v-viksur/architecture-center/docs/microservices/tactical-ddd.md

 **Value objects**.
 A value object has no identity.
 It is defined only by the values of its attributes.
 Value objects are also immutable.
 To update a value object, you always create a new instance to replace the old one.
 Value objects can have methods that encapsulate domain logic, but those methods should have no side-effects on the object's state.
 Typical examples of value objects include colors, dates and times, and currency values.

 **Aggregates**.
 An aggregate defines a consistency boundary around one or more entities.
-Exactly one entity in an aggegrate is the root.
+Exactly one entity in an aggregate is the root.
 Lookup is done using the root entity's identifier.
 Any other entities in the aggregate are children of the root, and are referenced by following pointers from the root.

 The purpose of an aggregate is to model transactional invariants.
 Things in the real world have complex webs of relationships.
 Customers create orders, orders contain products, products have suppliers, and so on.
 If the application modifies several related objects, how does it guarantee consistency?
 How do we keep track of invariants and enforce them?